mariakesa/RIKPythonAssignment/README.md

 To run the application first install Poetry for Python dependency management https://python-poetry.org/docs/

-Clone the repository, cd to the project folder and run 'poetry init'.
+Clone the repository, cd to the project folder and run 'poetry install'.

 Next, run 'poetry run python app.py' in the top-level directory.
 The application is now running on localhost.